- 10+ Guests Price as advertised*

 Rainforest Chocolate Tour

 Breakfast | Lunch | Dinner

 The sky is the limit today, as you begin your morning with a guided natural history hike in the Monteverde Cloud Forest Biological Reserve.
 Learn what makes Costa Rica one of the most biologically diverse countries on earth as a local guide leads the way through this unique ecosystem.
 After the hike, reset and refuel at a lunch spot of your choosing in downtown Santa Elena and take a little time to explore this small mountain town.
 Then we’ll head on to an adrenaline-filled afternoon at one of Costa Rica's longest zip lines, through the beautiful canopy of the Santa Elena Cloud Forest Reserve.
-This world-famous area is 90% virgin forest.
+This world-famous area is 90% virgin forest and is truly an international treasure.
 After your zip lining adventure, you’ll shuttle back to the hotel, which offers a complimentary yoga class mid-afternoon to guests of the hotel.
 Tonight, you may dine at your leisure at the hotel in the Celajes Restaurant (the dinner is included in the price of your trip, but you are free to eat at the time of your choosing).
 For this portion of the trip it is advisable to pack long pants and rain jacket for the daytime activities and a sweater or jacket for the evenings, as the temperatures can be quite cool in the evenings and the weather is often intermittently rainy.